TruptiCoder/Web-Projects/WanderLust/Notes.md

 ### Re-styling the rating
 - we will user starability library to restyle the rating

+### Image Upload
+Problems:
+    - form is not able to sent file to backend
+    - size limit of mongoDB-BSON
+Solution:
+    - make form capable of sending files
+    - we will not save file in mongoDB
+    - use 3rd party service (cloud server)
+    - after saving file on cloud it will provide a URL/Link
+    - Then we will save URL in mongo

+### Manipulating Form
+enctype="multipart/form-data"
+    - changing encoding type so that the form can be cabable to send file type data to the backend.
+    - To parse this type of data we will use Multer Library of npm

 ### Cloud Setup
 - We will use cloudinary for cloude storage